 Every effort has been made to reduce non-sampling error to a minimum by careful design of questionnaires, appropriate methodology and contact with providers to resolve anomalies.
 Response rates are generally very high which in turn increases the accuracy and level of the data which can be released for users.
 Thorough editing of the data received is undertaken to ensure that the integrity of the collection is upheld.

-There are no other data sources which can be directly compared to the VC & LSPE survey data.
+There are no other data sources currently available which can be directly compared to the VC&LSPE survey data.
 However, some observations can be made which suggests the survey outputs give a reasonable indication of real world expectations and events.
-For example, trends in VC & LSPE survey data aligning with trends in the AVCAL collection.

 There are no international standards that relate to growth capital statistics.
-However in several countries, national industry associations conduct surveys of their members using a common core set of questions maintained by Thomson Economics.
-The VC & LSPE Survey adopts a number of definitions from the Thomson Economics survey (e.g. stage of investment), modified for Australian industry and user needs.
+However, in several countries, national industry associations conduct surveys of their members using a common core set of questions initially developed by Thomson Economics.
+The VC&LSPE survey adopted a number of definitions from the Thomson Economics survey (e.g. stage of investment), modified for Australian industry and user needs.

-Data providers self classify industry information using ANZSIC93 and Standard and Poors' Global Industry Classification for types of activity.
+Data providers self classify industry information using ANZSIC06 and Standard and Poors' Global Industry Classification Standard for types of activity.
 The ABS makes every effort to ensure correct and consistent interpretation and reporting of these data and applies consistent processing methodologies.